Ovulation induction: Clomifene citrate

-Clomifene citrate (or clomid) is the medication which is most commonly used to treat anovulation.
+Clomifene citrate (Clomid is a common brand name) is the medication which is most commonly used to treat anovulation.
 It is a selective estrogen-receptor modulator, affecting the hypothalamic–pituitary–gonadal axis to respond as if there was an estrogen deficit in the body, in effect increasing the production of follicle-stimulating hormone.
 It is relatively easy and convenient to use.
 Clomifene appears to inhibit estrogen receptors in hypothalamus, thereby inhibiting negative feedback of estrogen on production of follicle-stimulating hormone.
-It may also result in direct stimulation of the hypothalamic-pituitary axis.
+It may also result in direct stimulation of the hypothalamic–pituitary axis.
 It also has an effect on cervical mucus quality and uterine mucosa, which might affect sperm penetration and survival, hence its early administration during the menstrual cycle.
 Clomifene citrate is a very efficient ovulation inductor, and has a success rate of 67%.
 Nevertheless, it only has a 37% success rate in inducing pregnancy.
 This difference may be due to the anti-estrogenic effect which clomifene citrate has on the endometrium, cervical mucus, uterine blood flow, as well as the resulting decrease in the motility of the fallopian tubes and the maturation of the oocytes.